-My work has been published in American Political Science Review, British Journal of Political Science, Comparative Political Studies, Journal of Politics, Perspectives on Politics, and World Politics.
+My research has been published in American Political Science Review, British Journal of Political Science, Comparative Political Studies, Journal of Politics, Perspectives on Politics, and World Politics.
 It has been recognized by leading grants and awards, including from the Russell Sage Foundation, American Political Science Association, and Department of Defense Army Research Office.
 I have also written for The Washington Post and Foreign Affairs, and been featured in The New York Times, Economist, Atlantic, and Financial Times, as well as by think tanks such as the Bipartisan Policy Center, Center for Global Development, and Niskanen Center.

 Select Articles